 Demand for our personal property security services has remained high.
 With supply chain issues supporting a booming second-hand car market and businesses wishing to assess risk in times of increased uncertainty, usage of the Personal Property Securities Register (PPSR) has continued to be very strong.
 We’ve looked at ways to improve the experience for infrequent users of the PPSR, with the support of the Australian Government’s Behavioural Economics Team, and we initiated a process to identify even more opportunities to leverage the PPSR to support increased productivity in the economy.

 We have also been working closely with the Attorney-General's Department to explore proposals canvassed in ‘The bankruptcy system and the impacts of coronavirus’ discussion paper released early this year.
-We will engage closely with our stakeholders should law reform commence.
+We will engage closely with our stakeholders should law reform begin.

 We owe a great deal to you, our stakeholders, whether you are from industry, government or represent the community, for engaging positively with us.
 Your input is vital to ensuring the personal insolvency and personal property securities systems fulfil their purpose and continue to improve.
 Thank you for working with us throughout the year.